BirgerK/docker-apache-letsencrypt/README.md

 $ docker exec -it apache-ssl /run_letsencrypt.sh --domains $UPDATED_DOMAINS
 ```

 ### Configuring docker-container

 It's possible to configure the docker-container by setting the following environment-variables at container-startup:

 - `DOMAINS`, configures which for which domains a SSL-certificate shall be requested from Let's Encrypt, default is `""`.
 Must be given as comma-seperated list, f.e.: `"example.com,my-internet.org,more.example.com"`.
 - `WEBMASTER_MAIL`, Let's Encrypt needs a mail-address from the webmaster of the requested domain.
 You have to set it, otherwise Let's Encrypt won't give the certificates.
 Default is `""`.
 Must be given as simple mail-address, f.e.: `"webmaster@example.com"`.
+- `STAGE`,
-- `STAGING`, if set with a not-null string use Let's Encrypt Staging environment to avoid rate limits during development.
+  + if set with to `staging`, it will use the Let's Encrypt Staging environment to avoid rate limits during development.
+  + if set to `local`, it will generate a self-signed certificate.

 ### Location of letsencrypt-certs